-In addition to being a VR gamer, I’m also a huge fan of science fiction and Mass Effect sits as one of my favourite games for allowing me to experience living in an imagining of the future when alien species stand together.
+When I’m not playing VR titles, I especially love playing science fiction games.
+Mass Effect sits as one of my favourite games for the way that it lets me experience a distant future when alien species stand together.

 As fascinating as I find space (and as much time as I’ve sunk into Elite Dangerous with my VR headset), I’ve been searching for a game to make me feel like I live in a futuristic world, even if for a few moments.
 Some VR titles have come close, but not quite nailed the feeling of actually being in the future.

 Aircar is described as being a “simple immersive flying game built for VR” where you can “[p]ilot an aircar through a futuristic cityscape.”
 And that’s exactly what it is.
 There are no enemies to fight, no oppressive government regime to overturn, and no sidekick annoying you through your earpiece.

 It’s just you, your aircar, and a small city to explore.
 That’s it.
-And, it’s perfect.
+It’s perfect.
 Oh, and it’s free.

 If you own a VR headset, you should absolutely check Aircar out.
-It’s a great distraction from the usual gaming grind, without stepping away from a beautifully realised futuristic setting.
+It’s a great distraction from the usual gaming grind with a beautifully realised futuristic setting.